The Masters (novel)

 The Masters is the fifth novel in C. P. Snow's series Strangers and Brothers.
 It involves the election of a new Master at narrator Lewis Eliot's unnamed Cambridge College, which resembles Christ's College where Snow was a fellow.
 The 1951 novel's dedication is "In memory of G. H. Hardy", the Cambridge mathematician.
 It was the first of the Strangers and Brothers series to be published in the United States.

 Plot synopsis

 The novel is set in 1937, with the growing threat from Nazi Germany as the backdrop.
 The two candidates for election as new Master are Crawford, who is politically radical and prepared to make sure the college makes a stand against appeasing Hitler, but who Eliot believes will not be good at dealing with people; and Jago, who Eliot believes would make a good master, but whose wife is seen by some as a liability.
 Much of the interest of the novel lies in its analysis of the motives and political manoeuvres of the people campaigning for their chosen candidates.

 Reception

-In a 1951 book review in Kirkus Reviews the review stated; "While not wholly enmeshed in the earlier books, familiarity with them would enhance appreciation of this, which taken alone seems at times slow moving, the emphasis on character and background rather than advancing the plot."
+A 1951 book review in Kirkus Reviews stated; "While not wholly enmeshed in the earlier books, familiarity with them would enhance appreciation of this, which taken alone seems at times slow moving, the emphasis on character and background rather than advancing the plot."

+Inspirations

+The plot of The Masters may be inspired by Barchester Towers by Anthony Trollope, in which an English city's bishop dies and a successor is selected.
+C.P.
+Snow wrote a biography of Trollope.